From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 As an essential business, Angell Animal Medical Center has remained open during the Massachusetts lockdown and is providing urgent medical care, without disruption, to animal patients in our charge.
 We have implemented extensive safety precautions to protect both our clients and employees and we have concluded that, for now, we feel the safest choice is to continue with our policy of not allowing clients inside the building.
 As Mass state regulations change, we will evolve our own social distancing guidelines.
 We thank you in advance for your understanding.

 Emergency services.
-As always, our emergency room is open 24 hours a day, 7 days a week at our Angell Boston and Angell Waltham locations to care for our most acutely ill patients.
+As always, our emergency room is open 24 /7 Angell West to care for our most acutely ill patients.

 Call ahead.
 We encourage you and/or your primary care vet to call before your visit (if your pet is not experiencing a life-threatening emergency) so we can direct your needs in the most time and cost efficient manner.